 We are committed to use of the CTL in extracurricular activities, such as University Open Days and Applicant Days/Offer-Holder Days, scientific conferences and Outreach activities.

-Here's a taster of the events we host
+Here's a taster of what goes on in the CTL

 Zeiss Digital Classroom